-Experienced education program developer Lindsay Tallman joins Construction Careers Foundation (CCF) in the role of Program Manager.
+Experienced education program developer Lindsay Tallman joins Construction Careers Foundation (CCF) in the role of Program Director.

 Tallman will oversee CCF’s Learn2Build program, a summer experience for students in grades 4-9 that allows students to build take-home projects replicating “real-world” construction materials and processes; and the Minnesota Trades Academy (MTA) program, a paid, summer internship experience for high school students where they obtain hands-on education about construction as a career choice.

 “I’m excited to continue to share CCF’s excellent programs with Minnesota educators, and I look forward to being that first call and resource for Minnesota educators who want to share trades opportunities in the world of construction with their students,” Tallman said.

 The new program director role will provide program oversight and expansion which is critical to fulfilling the overarching goals of the organization.
 The role also will involve increasing the number of high schools that offer construction-related courses, actively seeking out input from community members and stakeholders, and exploring new opportunities to implement additional programs.